 about us

-SJUA is helping these fledgling communities build their Jewish identities and, in close cooperation with Jewish Response Uganda (JRU), to develop their general lives through innovative agriculture, health care, education, etc. These non-religious programs do not only benefit our Jewish people but also their Christians and Muslims neighbors, with whom the Jewish communities have a good relationship.
+For over 20 years, SJUA has been helping these fledgling communities build their Jewish identities and, in close cooperation with Jewish Response Uganda (JRU), to develop their general lives through innovative agriculture, health care, education, etc. The non-religious programs not only benefit the Abayudayan Jews, but also their Christians and Muslims neighbors, with whom the Jewish communities have a good relationship.
+We believe that being good Jews, first-and-foremost, means being good people, which transcends religious and tribal barriers.

 Building proud and fully functioning communities